 Being in the hospital is no fun– especially when you’re a kid around the holidays!
 But you can your family can help make their stay a little happier by sending donations or cards to help those in need.
 Even if you don’t see your local hospital on the GivingTuesday list, call up your local hospital and see what types of things you and your family can do to brighten the day of some of the patients.

 This nonprofit based in Norfolk, Virginia provides shelter to families experiencing homelessness.
 It also provides many tangible opportunities for families like yours to help contribute.
 In addition to financial donations, you can get involved by donating supplies, like clothes, food, and supplies for cleaning and school.
 You can call ahead to find out where they need help the most and get the whole family in on the action!

 4. Toys for Tots

 This long-running organization, also known as Marine Toys for Tots, offers wonderful ways for your children to support other kids in need.
-Last year, donors gave over 18 million toys to help over 7 million families in need!
+Last year, donors gave over 22 million toys to help nearly 9 million families in need!
 This year, you and your family can also donate some toys to children who need them this Giving Tuesday.
-You can give physical toys through a local drive, or make an online donation.
+You can give physical toys through a local drive or make an online donation.
 In any case, giving to Toys for Tots is a wonderful way to bring some seasonal joy to those who need it!

 Charity: Water has a clear mission: to bring clean drinking water to the world.
-Their sustainable water projects have provided clean drinking water to over ten million people in 27 countries worldwide.
+Their sustainable water projects have provided clean drinking water to over fifteen million people in 29 countries worldwide.
 Added bonus: a small group of donors pays the operating costs, so all the money you contribute will go directly to the different projects that bring clean water to those in need.